Easy Ideas for a Simple DIY Advent Wreath for Christmas

 Traditionally, a Christmas Advent wreath will have four candles.
 However, sometimes, a fifth additional candle is added in the middle.
 This candle it most usually lit on Christmas Day in celebration of the birth of Christ on Christmas Day.

 I will show you below how I added a fifth candle in the center of the wreath, making it a little taller for our DIY Advent wreath and own interpretation of the Advent wreath.

 What does a wreath symbolize?

 The evergreen material and the circular shape of a wreath represent eternal life.
 At the same time, they also represent faith.
 Historically, European Christians often placed a candle on a wreath to symbolize the light that Jesus brought into the world when He came as a Baby on Christmas Day.

 Since it is such a beautiful and meaningful tradition, I am especially excited to make it part of our little family’s Christmas season as well.
-Creating a DIY Advent wreath was a great opportunity to add purpose and meaning in our Christmas home decor too!
+Creating a DIY Advent wreath was a great opportunity and a simple way to add purpose and meaning in our Christmas home decor too!

 How to Easily Make a DIY Advent Wreath for Christmas